madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 curl http://localhost:8000/api/pinepods_check
 ```

+GET /api/data/get_stats

+Retrieves the statistics for a specified user.
+Users can only fetch stats for their own accounts.

+Endpoint: /api/data/get_stats

+HTTP Method: GET

+Parameters:

+    user_id: The ID of the user for whom the stats are being retrieved.

+Request Headers

+vbnet

+Api-Key : string

+Request Body

+css

+None

+Response
+The response format will depend on the structure of the stats returned by the database_functions.functions.get_stats function.
+However, it will generally contain various statistics related to the user.

+Possible Errors

+    "You can only get stats for your own account."
+    "Your API key is either invalid or does not have correct permission."

+Example usage with curl:

+bash

+curl -X GET -H "Api-Key: YOUR_API_KEY" "http://localhost:8000/api/data/get_stats?user_id=USER_ID"

+GET /api/data/get_user_episode_count

+Retrieves the total count of episodes associated with a specified user.
+Only the user themselves or an admin can fetch this count.

+Endpoint: /api/data/get_user_episode_count

+HTTP Method: GET

+Parameters:

+    user_id: The ID of the user for whom the episode count is being retrieved.

+Request Headers

+vbnet

+Api-Key : string

+Request Body

+css

+None

+Response
+The response format will primarily be the episode count for the specified user.
+The exact structure will depend on how database_functions.functions.get_user_episode_count structures its return data.

+Possible Errors

+    "Your API key is either invalid or does not have correct permission."
+    "You are not authorized to access these user details."
+    "User not found."

+Example usage with curl:

+bash

+curl -X GET -H "Api-Key: YOUR_API_KEY" "http://localhost:8000/api/data/get_user_episode_count?user_id=USER_ID"

+##  Endpoints that require Api_Key:

 ### POST /api/data/clean_expired_sessions/

 This endpoint is used to clean up expired sessions in the database.
 Requires API key for authentication.